-- 4 [Conditional] If you selected Yes in the previous step, configure the Forward Only field.
-Specify the following: - If you select Yes, the name server will forward queries it cannot answer to the name servers listed in the Forward To list only.
-This is the default. - If you select No, the name server forwards the query to the name servers listed in the Forward To list.
+- If you select No, the name server forwards the query to the name servers listed in the Forward To list.
 If they cannot answer the query, the name server attempts to contact the root server. - 5 In the Forward To field, specify the alternate name servers that will be used when attempting to resolve a query.
 This list is consulted only if Yes is selected in the Do Forwarding field.
 If multiple name servers are defined, the name servers are consulted in the order listed until the query is resolved.
-In a split DNS configuration, when modifying the unbound name server this list will by default contain four entries for the Internet name server (127.x.0.1, where x = the external [or Internet] burb number).

-Note: If you are using a split DNS configuration, McAfee strongly recommends against defining additional alternate name servers for the unbound name server.
-The Internet (or external) name server should be the only alternate name server defined in this situation.

-- 6 To add another entry to the list of authorized name servers, click New under the Forward To list, then type the IP address of the alternate name server.
+In a split DNS configuration, when modifying the unbound name server this list will by default contain four entries for the Internet name server (127.x.0.1, where x = the external [or Internet] burb number). - Note: If you are using a split DNS configuration, We strongly recommend against defining additional alternate name servers for the unbound name server.
+The Internet (or external) name server should be the only alternate name server defined in this situation. - 6 To add another entry to the list of authorized name servers, click New under the Forward To list, then type the IP address of the alternate name server.
 The alternate name servers are consulted if the primary name server cannot resolve a query. - 7 To delete a name server from the Forward To list, highlight the name server you want to delete and click Delete. - 8 [Conditional] To modify an advanced configuration setting for the name server, click Advanced.
-For more information on modifying the Advanced Server Options window, see About the Advanced Server Options window on page 485.

-Note: Only experienced DNS administrators should modify an advanced configuration setting.

-9 Save your changes.
-To configure additional name server information, see Configuring the Zones tab on page 486.
+For more information on modifying the Advanced Server Options window, see About the Advanced Server Options window on page 479. - Note: Only experienced DNS administrators should modify an advanced configuration setting. - 9 Save your changes.
+To configure additional name server information, see Configuring the Zones tab on page 480.